 Students are required to bring their own bed sheets, pillows, blankets and/or doona.
 If this is not possible, blankets and sheets are available from the College for hire.

 Residential students are provided with catered meals for breakfast and dinner, which are served on campus every day.
+A self-serve selection of cereals, milk, juices, breads, and spreads will be available from 8am to 11am.
+Students can choose from a 5 meal dinner package per week (Monday to Friday) or a 7 meal dinner package per week.
 Please note there is no self-catering accommodation available.

 A student committee meets with the chef twice per semester to discuss the meal plan for residential students.
 Please see below for a sample meal plan: